 Lowlights: Track views are basically the lake, and lots of forest, some issues with track and hut maintenance atm as DOC and Tuhoe work out the transition from national park status

-Route taken: One night, stayed at Marauiti Hut, though was ridiculously quick, most people take the 3-4 days
+Route taken: One night, stayed at Marauiti Hut, which was ridiculously quick, most people take the 3-4 days

 Tips: Go anti-clockwise which is opposite to the usual route taken but saves the best views for the end, and is easier in terms of the ascent (mostly staircases that way), take toilet paper as there is none on the track